-Most of the time, we have found many types of definition of locks and heard the common definition many times, that is, “locks are all things that hold, hide, fasten, or bite”
+Most of the time, we have found many types of definitions of locks and heard the standard definition many times, that is, “locks are all things that hold, hide, fasten, or bite.”

-Those dictionary definitions are much better than this type of definition.
+Those dictionary definitions are much better than this type of explanation.

 Want to make up a definition about lock?.
 If you try to do it you should ask yourself three things about it: